iee-ihu-gr-coursem102/WebEng21_Group2/README.md

 For more info, have a look at our WIKI

-Technologies Used:  HTML, PHP, JavaScript, MySQL.
+Technologies Used:  HTML, PHP, CSS, JavaScript, MySQL.

 Deployment: